tammet/nlpsolver/README.md

 The server initializes Stanza, reads relevant data to 3 gigabytes of shared memory for gk use and starts up a local server (default port 8080) used by the nlpsolver to call Stanza without the need to re-initialize it for each call.
-The server will print "Server ready." when it is ready for use.
+The server will print `Server ready.` when it is ready for use.

 Then call nlpsolver with a natural language text ending with a question, like